-Even if you might think some of it is overdone, there is no denying their melodic creativity and dazzling performance.
+Even if you might think some of the riffing in contempory Pop singing is a bit overdone, there is no denying the melodic creativity and dazzling performance.
 But vocal embellishments or improvisations have been in vogue - though usually much simpler - for a long time in a variety of different musical styles.
 Artists such as Bonnie Raitt (Album: Give it Up or Let it Go), Howlin' Wolf, Eta James, Aretha Franklin (check out her Gospel double album with the Cleveland Tabernacle Choir), Anita Baker, Chaka Khan and Eva Cassidy each use vocal embellishments in their own way.

 In the Rock genre, we find everything from an occasional word embellished (listen to Train or Soul Survivors) to more extensive embellishments used by singers in Yes or Journey.
 And, depending on the era and style or Rock, wails and screams are used for emotional emphasis as a form of vocal "embellishment" between words or at the end of a phrase.

 Vocal riffs, runs and embellishments are melodic notes added by the singer to enhance the expression and emotional intensity of the song.
 To my taste, the best vocal improvisations are done to truly deepen the emotion and not just to show off.
 You will be known for extraordinary riffs, runs and embellishments when you can sing every note with precision and ease (no strain or muscle tension), regardless of tempo.
 This, along with using them appropriately and musically, is the hallmark of a professional singer.
 When learning how to riff or when working on expanding your embellishment vocabulary, it is best to listen to good singers and practice what they are doing.